 You really never need to plot a plot with a k size larger than 32.
 Those who do plot larger are either doing them to show off (and we encourage this for fun) or to optimally fill the open space on a specific drive.
 A k32 will take up 101.3 GiB of space once completed but will need a total of 239 GiB of temporary space as it is being created.
 A single k32 plotting process never needs more than 239 GiB of space.
 One needs to be careful here as 239 gibibytes uses 1024 as its divisor where GB or gigabytes uses 1000 as the divisor.
 That means you will need 256.6 GB of temporary space and the final plot file will take 108.8 GB.
 A k32 plot can be done by one expert we know in just under 4 hours, but most experts are creating plots in 5 hours and most folks average around 9-12 hours.

 Creating a plot is a process that will take RAM, CPU cycles, IO to your disks and it will use them differently in each of the four phases of plotting.
 Everyone wants a magic “right” answer or to use AI to figure out the optimal plotting strategy for their machine.
-However almost every machine is different along one of these parameters so you just have to try.
-Longer term we will be able query your machine and make some recommendations but that is not today.
+However almost every machine is different along one of these parameters, so you just have to try.
+Longer term, we will be able to query your machine and make some recommendations but that is not today.
 You really will have to test.
-And no, the experts in the various Keybase channels don’t know your best settings either.
+And no, the experts in the various Keybase channels (Note: Chia is now on Discord) don’t know your best settings either.

 The first phase generates all of your proofs of space by creating seven tables of cryptographic hashes and saving them to your temporary directory.
 Phase 2 back-propagates through the hashes, phase 3 sorts and algorithmically compress these hashes in the temporary directory while starting to build the final file and phase 4 completes the file and moves it into your final plot destination.